qunjie-zhang/OHDLF/README.md

 Output intermediate files:

 - **all_GDL_Orthologue_Sequences**: Generate all orthologous sequences that meet the criteria for gene duplication and loss, with the sequence files in FASTA format.
-- **GDL_Orthologue_Sequences**: Generate low-copy orthologous gene sequences with a similarity of over 95% after BLASTP computation, with the sequence files in FASTA format.
+- **GDL_Orthologue_Sequences**: Generate low-copy orthologous gene sequences with a similarity of over setting identity after BLASTP computation, with the sequence files in FASTA format.
 - **GDL_Orthologue_Sequences_mafft**: Generate low-copy orthologous gene sequences that meet the similarity criteria and have been aligned using MAFFT, with the sequence files in FASTA format.
 - **GDL_Orthologue_Sequences_mafft_fill**: Generate a FASTA file that has been filled and merged after MAFFT alignment, where the filling method is as follows: if multiple sequences have a dash (-) at the same position, that position is filled with a dash; if different amino acids appear at the same position, it is filled with an 'X'.